dbenesh82/adult_size_life_cycle_length/adult_size_lcl.md

 dataL.sp <- left_join(dataL.sp, dataH)
 ```

 Definitive host masses are available for 879 parasite species.
 Are parasites with long life cycles reproducing in large hosts?
 Yes and no. The boxplot below shows the relationship.
 If we ignore worms with one-host cycles, there does appear to be a relationship between having a long cycle and reproducing in a large host.
 However, parasites with simple cycles infect hosts that are much larger than expected (mainly grazing mammals).
-Perhaps this is the only way simple life cycles are viable.
-Infecting a large final host is a way to compensate for not having an intermediate host to consume parasite propagules and aid transmission.

 ``` r
 outfig <- ggplot(dataL.sp,